hitzhangjie/golang-debugger-book-en/book/12-appendix/1-go-programme-start.md

-# go runtime: go程序启动流程
+# go runtime: Go Program Startup Process

-## go程序启动流程概览
+## Overview of Go Program Startup Process

-我们使用如下源程序作为示例，来看一看go程序的启动过程:
+Let's examine the startup process of a Go program using the following source code as an example:

 **file: main.go**